JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 Using the above the data loaded would be accessible from the htmlwidgets JavaScript (e.g.: `gio.js`) with `window.globalData`.
 The `window` object is akin to the `document` object, while the latter pertains to the Document Object Model (DOM\index{DOM}) and represents the page, the former pertains to the Browser Object Model (BOM) and represents the browser window.
 While `var x;` will only be accessible within the script where it is declared, `window.x` will be accessible anywhere.

-Note this means the data is read from the web browser, and therefore the data must be accessible to the web browser; the `path_to_json` must thus be a served static file, e.g.: `www` directory in Shiny.
+Note this means the data is read from the web browser\index{web browser}, and therefore the data must be accessible to the web browser; the `path_to_json` must thus be a served static file, e.g.: `www` directory in Shiny.